---

 ## How Do I Write an FAQ Section That Gets Cited by ChatGPT and Perplexity?

-**You can write an FAQ section that earns citations from ChatGPT and Perplexity by utilizing Answer Capsule formatting, FAQPage schema, and the GSC feedback loop.** This [FAQ optimization method](/blog/how-to-write-ai-ready-faq-section) ensures your content is structured for generative engine discovery and citation.
+**You write an FAQ section that gets cited by ChatGPT and Perplexity by implementing the FAQ optimization method featuring Answer Capsule formatting, FAQPage schema, and the GSC feedback loop.** This specific framework earns citations from ChatGPT and Perplexity through the strategic application of the following components:

 * Answer Capsule formatting